robotology/yarp/doc/yarp_logging.md

 ### Build flags

-When building a project, a few build option can change the behavior of the logging system.
+When building a project, a few build options can change the behavior of the logging system.

 When building in "Release mode" (i.e. `NDEBUG` is defined, and the optimizations